Continy/FlowFormer/README.md

 ## Quick Test

-See [Original Project Page](https://drinkingcoder.github.io/publication/flowformer/) if you need furthur evaluation and training.
+See [Original Project Page](https://drinkingcoder.github.io/publication/flowformer/) if you need further evaluation and training.

+`test.py` provides a quick way to test by simply providing a trained model and a set of images to obtain the optical flow.

 Specify the location of the image set and the storage location of the optical flow results in advance in the command: